P2Endure/p2endure_market/README.md

 This repository is the front end of the P2Endure e-marketplaces.
 In this front-end, user can interact with the system.
 At the P2Endure e-Market, user can provide (BIM) models, select products and perform energetic, thermal and finacial calculations.

 The software was created using React and Webpack.

+UPDATE:
+  It is not necessary anymore to install Docker.
+Docker is now completly on our e-Marketplace!
+  You can skip the Docker install advices and start an point 7 of the installation routine--
+____
 To ensure an easy running of our application, we use Docker.
 Docker is an open source software, which isolates applications in so called container.
 The docker container has all the packages you need for your installation.
 Please follow the instruction to make sure, that you install the application in the right way.